 - Deep Dive at Steve’s Bommie

-The site is such a treat that we went for a second dive where we saw lots of Anemonefish (Clark’s, Spinecheek…), so cute and funny hiding in the tentacles of their anemones, numerous Holford Half Chromis, Damselfish, etc. The site also held many nudibranchs, all more beautiful than the others.
+The site is such a treat that we went for a second dive where we saw lots of Anemonefish (Clark’s, Spinecheek…), so cute and funny hiding in the tentacles of their anemones, many Holford Half Chromis, Damselfish, etc. The site also held many nudibranchs, all more beautiful than the others.

 I really loved these little creatures, their colors, and patterns so amazing.There is no confirmed information as to who Steve was and why the bommie is named after him.
 Each boat, each person seemed to have a story and explanation of their own!